andrew/ultimate-awesome/README.md

 - [awesome-electron-alternatives](https://github.com/sudhakar3697/awesome-electron-alternatives) - A curated list of awesome Electron alternatives.
 - [awesome-deep-learning-resources](https://github.com/guillaume-chevalier/awesome-deep-learning-resources) - Rough list of my favorite deep learning resources, useful for revisiting topics or for reference.
 I have got through all of the content listed there, carefully. - Guillaume Chevalier.
 - [awesome-service-workers](https://github.com/TalAter/awesome-service-workers) - :nut_and_bolt: A collection of awesome resources for learning Service Workers.
+- [awesome-promises](https://github.com/wbinnssmith/awesome-promises) - A curated list of useful resources for JavaScript Promises.
 - [awesome-flutter-plugins](https://github.com/jahnli/awesome-flutter-plugins) - 🔥🔥 收集好用的Flutter插件以便更效率的开发.
 - [awesome-geek-podcasts](https://github.com/guipdutra/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
-- [awesome-promises](https://github.com/wbinnssmith/awesome-promises) - A curated list of useful resources for JavaScript Promises.
-- [awesome-svelte](https://github.com/TheComputerM/awesome-svelte) - ⚡ A curated list of awesome Svelte resources.
 - [awesome-mpc](https://github.com/rdragos/awesome-mpc) -  A curated list of multi party computation resources and links.
 - [awesome-spark](https://github.com/awesome-spark/awesome-spark) - A curated list of awesome Apache Spark packages and resources.
 - [Awesome-FL](https://github.com/youngfish42/Awesome-FL) - Comprehensive and timely academic information on federated learning (papers, frameworks, datasets, tutorials, workshops).